analyticascent/data-syllabus/README.md

 This is the recommended prep material that Galvanize recommends for their [data science immersive](http://www.galvanize.com/courses/data-science/) course: https://github.com/zipfian/data-science-primer

 I intend to go over the review material listed to check for familiarity.
 If I don't feel proficient, then I plan to go over the rest in any given section.
 But one thing in particular I plan on doing is going over the Standford Machine Learning course (from Coursera) that they include in that repo.
 I doubt that will take more than a couple weeks if I go over it *after* doing all the sections above.

+As mentioned above, Galvanize also has a great [python for data science](https://github.com/GalvanizeOpenSource/python-resources) primer repository, and they also have an [interesting practice scenario](https://github.com/GalvanizeOpenSource/Learn-Data-Science-wk2/blob/master/Learn-Data-Science-wk2/datascience_meetup2.ipynb) with Boston housing prices.
+Depending on how far I am with material in the reading section below, I could easily be ready to do a technical interview for an immersive course.

 &nbsp;